sana-datapro/projects/README.md

 Receiving spams whether through emails, messages or modern channels is a huge challenge for individuals and organizations.
 This project was an opportunity for me to implement the random forest classifier to effectively classify emails into spams or not spams.

+### Project 10: Surface Temperature Forecasting

+In recent decades, global warming has led to significant climate change, impacting ecosystems worldwide and contributing to increased occurrences of wildfires, ice melting, and flooding.
+This project aims to analyze temperature trends and develop predictive models to forecast temperature changes over the next ten years.
+The goal is to provide data-driven insights that can support informed decision-making for climate adaptation and mitigation strategies.

 ## Installation